matthew-brett/dyneweb/research/cv.rst

 **2002 – 2006** *Ferath Kherif*
     Working on multivariate statistics for clustering and diagnostics of functional imaging data.
-Ferath is currently a prinicpal investigator at the Service of Neurology, Centre Hospitalier Universitaire Vaudois in Lausanne, Switzerland.
+Ferath is currently a principal investigator at the Service of Neurology, Centre Hospitalier Universitaire Vaudois in Lausanne, Switzerland.